jahovi/etherwrite-backend/Readme.md

 }
 ```

 With an argument of `pad=PADNAME`, only data for the specified pad will be returned.
+If the current user is a moderator, individual users' values will be returned.
 Example:

 ```js
 {